Softoft/open-ticket-ai/docs/vitepress_docs/docs_src/en/architecture.md

 ---
+description: Explore the technical architecture of Open Ticket AI.
+Learn how its modular data pipeline and Hugging Face models enable intelligent ticket classification and routing.
 title: Open Ticket AI Architecture Overview
-description: High-level look at the components and data flow in Open Ticket AI.
 ---
 # Architecture Overview

 Open Ticket AI is built around a modular pipeline that processes each ticket through a series of well-defined stages.
 The system relies on dependency injection and configuration files to assemble these stages, making it easy to extend or replace individual pieces.